open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-analog-io.rst

       - ENABLE
       - R/W
       - On Reset
-      - 0x0000
+      - Implementation dependent, see hub documentation
       - None
-      - The LSB is used to enable or disable the ADC data stream:
+      - The LSB is used to enable or disable the device data stream:

             * 0x0: data output disabled
             * 0x1: data output enabled